azjamal15/JavaMe/README.md

 # JavaMe
 JavaMe is a project I've created that highlights my understanding of what I believe to be fundamental and essential Java concepts.
 Please note that this does not highlight programming concepts for the absolute beginner.

-You can view each major concept/topic as folders inside the 'javaessentials' package.
+You can view each major concept/topic as folders inside the 'javafundamentals' package.
     TODO: written details about each package
     TODO: add more packages to showcase understanding of advanced Java concepts and software testing.